20 Bank Street (London): Transport

 The building is situated next to the Heron Quays DLR Station.

 History

 Design and construction

 It is the second building designed by SOM for Morgan Stanley in Canary Wharf after Founders Court.
 20 Bank Street is a grid-frame structure with a skylit atrium.
 With a granite-clad core on its eastern side to shield against the adjacent DLR station, 20 Bank Street's design features a U-shaped configuration on its lower floors to maximize natural light, leading to a prominent atrium with a large glass wall.
 Construction began in 2000 and completed in 2003.

 Tennants

 It has been the European headquarters of Morgan Stanley since the building was completed.
 After their lease was set to end in 2028, the Morgan Stanley UK Group extended their lease on the building until 2038.
-Apart of this deal includes a large refurbishment of the building to upgrade its energy efficiency.
+A part of this deal includes a large refurbishment of the building to upgrade its energy efficiency.
 This work is expected to cost more than £350 million.